 There are other platforms that claim to be free, but once you dig into the details, you’ll find there are restrictions, or they charge for some really basic features.

-Midlands Trade: How is Kong useful for small online retailers?
+Midlands T: How is Kong useful for small online retailers?

 The fact that we don’t charge subscription or transaction fees means small online retailers can compete on a level playing field with larger, more established businesses.

-Midlands Trade: What about the customers, why is it useful for online shoppers?
+Midlands T: What about the customers, why is it useful for online shoppers?